johnlarson/blu/docs/api-reference/file-conventions.rst

     Static files are served statically even if they are under a dynamic route.
 So if you have a file at ``app/_id_/file.txt``, then sending a request to ``/some-id/file.txt`` will result in an HTTP 404 error.
 Instead, you would access the file at ``/_id_/file.txt``.

-Blu serves static files in production as well as in development, but if you want to serve static files from a separate service, you can access them in the ``static/`` directory (this will be in your project root, in the same parent directory as ``app/``) after :ref:`building your app <Building Your App>`.
+Blu serves static files in production as well as in development, but if you want to serve static files from a separate service, you can access them in the ``static/`` directory (this will be in your project root, in the same parent directory as ``app/``) after :ref:`building your app for production<Building Your App>`.